 I love being part of that long history of tradition.
 Of stitches taught one at a time in soft whispers and hands upon hands.
 Guiding movements.
 Creativity.
 I feel connected by this yarn and hook that winds through time and across barriers.
 It doesn’t care what color you are, what you own or don’t own, who or what you are.
 It just is and I love being part of it.

-But let’s talk about this delightful Seed Stitch Dish Cloth.
+But let’s talk about this delightful Seed Stitch Crochet Washcloth.
 When I first spied the seed stitch worked corner to corner, I immediately thought of a corner to corner knit dish cloth, like this one.
-Go to any craft show and you are bound to see a knit dish cloth for sale just like it!
+Go to any craft show and you are bound to see a knit washcloth for sale just like it!

-So I decided to tweak the corner to corner construction a bit to flow a bit better and to add a border reminiscent of the knit dishcloth.
+Inspired, I decided to tweak the corner to corner construction a bit to flow a bit better and to add a crochet border reminiscent of the knit dishcloth.
 I see myself making many of these to gift to others.
-It is such a fun project to crochet and they make up really quickly.
-It is easy to memorize the “increase” portion and then the “decrease” portion of the pattern.
+It is such a fun project to crochet and the crochet stitch works up really quickly.
+It is easy to memorize the “increase” portion and then the “decrease” portion of the crochet pattern.
 I think you will enjoy it too!

 Seed Stitch Dish Cloth